Ultimate 1 Week Costa del Sol Itinerary

-You need at least a week to visit Costa del Sol and still won’t have time to see it all.
-But this itinerary will help you make the most of your time.
+You need at least a week to visit the Costa del Sol, and you still wonβt have time to see it all.
+But this itinerary is a great introduction to the area.

 This post contains affiliate links, and as an Amazon Associate, I earn from qualifying purchases.
 If you click through and purchase something, I receive a small commission on the price at no extra cost to you.
 This helps me keep the content up to date and make other improvements to the blog.

-Here are some of the must-see places in Malaga you can easily visit in one day.
+Here are some must-see places in Malaga that you can easily visit in one day.

 Calle Larios

-It’s Malaga’s main Street, where many events happen during the year, such as Christmas lights, Easter parades, etc. So, don’t forget to check the calendar to see what’s going on.
+Itβs Malagaβs main Street, where many events take place throughout the year, such as Christmas lights and Easter parades.
+So, donβt forget to check the calendar to see whatβs going on.

-Walk along the main street with well-known shops and get lost exploring all the little streets in the area.
+Walk along the main street lined with well-known shops, then get lost exploring the little streets in the area.

-You’ll love wandering the beautiful narrow streets, discovering colourful buildings and important monuments such as the Cathedral and getting a feeling of the Málaga lifestyle.
+Youβll love wandering the beautiful narrow streets, discovering colourful buildings and important monuments such as the Cathedral and getting a feel for the MΓ‘laga lifestyle.

-Here you will also have a wide variety of cafes and restaurants to have some food at any time of the day.
+Here, you will also find a wide variety of cafes and restaurants where you can grab a bite at any time of day.

-However, if you’re after a quick bite, 100 Montaditos is always a good option.
-It’s affordable and serves delicious mini sandwiches with different toppings, from Serrano ham to Spanish potato omelette.
+However, if you’re after a quick bite, 100 Montaditos is a good option.
+It’s very affordable and serves delicious mini sandwiches with a variety of toppings, from Serrano ham to Spanish potato omelette.

 Alcazaba

-Alcazaba de Málaga is a must-see palace fortress on the top of a hill in Malaga’s city centre.
+Alcazaba de MΓ‘laga is a must-see palace fortress on top of a hill in Malaga’s city centre.
 Inside this beautiful palace, you can smell the orange trees, see fountains and impressive architectural patterns, and get one of the best views in the city.

 Alcazaba is one of my favourite castles in Malaga.
-It’s rich in history; it has good views and beautiful gardens.
+It’s rich in history, with good views and beautiful gardens.
 If you only have a few hours in Malaga, this is the number one attraction you shouldn’t miss.

 Local Tip